 You can switch to a different microSD card while operating bitbox.
-Simply remove the current card and insert the new one, then follow the steps in Load a Preset above to select a preset from the new card.
+Simply remove the current card and insert the new one, then load a preset from the new card as usual.

 Backup Your Presets and WAV Files

 Before you re-use a microSD to update or swap firmware, backup the files that are stored on the microSD card: